 Shannon Clinic had a number of restrictive practices in accordance with the requirements of a medium secure unit.
-Access and exit from the unit is through several locked doors, there was a list of banned and restricted items, visitors and patients are subject to searches in line with trust policy; patients' bedrooms may also be routinely searched.
+Access and exit from the unit was through several locked doors, there was a list of banned / restricted items, visitors and patients are subject to searches in line with Trust policy; patients may also be subject to routine searches, this included their bedrooms.
 Information in relation to these restrictions and the rationale was included in the Shannon Clinic information booklet which was given to patients on admission.

 Patients had access to the garden and smoking area.
-A lighter was available in the gardens.
+A lighter was available in the garden for patient to access..

-Patients had an Individual Approach plan completed using the stair case model, this identified why a person responds in an aggressive and violent manner, the triggers for aggression, the aim of staff intervention, the goals staff want the individual to achieve and what alternative coping mechanisms staff could teach the patient.
-The plan included patients presentation when calm, tense, using non-verbal aggression, verbal aggression and the critical moment.
-Proactive and reactive strategies were documented.
-Patients were involved in the development of their Individual Approach plans.
+Bedrooms were not locked on the days of the inspection.
+Patients had an individual approach plan completed using the stair case model, this identified why a person responds in an aggressive and violent manner, the triggers for aggression, the aim of staff intervention, the goals staff want the individual to achieve and what alternative coping mechanisms staff could teach the patient.
+The plan included patients presentation when calm, tense, using non-verbal aggression, verbal aggression and critical moments.
+Proactive strategies were documented and there was evidence of patients' involvement in these plans.
+The patients' documentation evidenced that patients had been fully informed of the potential use of restrictive practices such as physical interventions.
+The rationale for using these interventions had been explained to patients.
+The inspector was informed by the ward manager that there have been no incidents requiring physical intervention in two years.
+The ethos of the ward is that if a patient requires that level of intervention care in rehabilitation is inappropriate.